rust-lang/wg-async/src/vision/status_quo/barbara_battles_buffered_streams.md

 ### Barbara goes deep into how poll works

 She goes to read the Rust async book and tries to think about the model, but she can't quite see the problem.
-Then she asks on the rust-lang Discord and someone explains to her what is going on.
+Then she asks on the rust-lang Discord and someone explains to her what is going on, with the catchphrase "remember, `async` is about waiting in parallel, not working in parallel".
 Finally, after reading over what they wrote a few times, and reading some chapters in the async book, she sees the problem.

 It turns out that, to Rust, a task is kind of a black box with a "poll" function.
 When the executor thinks a task can make progress, it calls poll.
 The task itself then delegates this call to poll down to all the other futures that are composed together.
 In the case of her buffered stream of connections, the stream gets woken up and it would then delegate down the various buffered items in its list.